Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: A perturbative expansion around a standard cosmology model

 As an example of the procedure outlined in the beginning of the section, we consider a second set of parameters for the $\Lambda$CDM model, labelled $j=1$.
 The parameters read

-We have chosen this second model $j=1$ to yield significant differences with respect to the Planck linear power-spectrum.
-We observe in the lower panel of Fig.~\ref{subfig:DeltaP} that, even in this scenario, the relative contribution of $\Delta \mathcal{P}^{[1]}(k)$ remains small: it is below $\sim 30\%$ throughout the $k$ range where loops are significant.
+Throughout, we evaluate this model at $z=0$.
+We have chosen this second model $j=1$ to yield significant differences with respect to the shape of the Planck linear power spectrum.
+We observe in the lower panel of \figref{subfig:DeltaP} that, even in this scenario, the relative contribution of $\Delta \mathcal{P}_{\rm lin.}^{[1]}(k)$ remains small: it is below $\sim 30\%$ throughout the $k$ range where loops are significant.

-As it can be observed from the diagrammatic expressions, the one-loop corrections are at most quadratic in $\DeltaP^{[j]}$ and the two-loop corrections are at most cubic in $\DeltaP^{[j]}$.
-To exploit the smallness of $\DeltaP^{[j]}$, we expand the one-loop and two-loop corrections as:
+As it can be observed from the diagrammatic expressions, the one-loop corrections are at most quadratic in $\DeltaP_{\rm lin.}^{[j]}$ and the two-loop corrections are at most cubic in $\DeltaP_{\rm lin.}^{[j]}$.
+To exploit the smallness of $\DeltaP_{\rm lin.}^{[j]}$, we expand the one-loop and two-loop corrections as:

 and